dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 ![initial-pizza-dialog](https://user-images.githubusercontent.com/1874516/51804297-e8d02e00-2256-11e9-85a6-da0becf7130d.png)

+Unfortunately at this point there's no functionality in place to close the dialog.
+We'll add that shortly.
+Let's get to work on the dialog itself.

 ## Data binding

 The user should be able to specify the size of their pizza.
-Add markup to the body of the dialog for a slider that lets the user specify the pizza size.
+Add markup to the body of `ConfigurePizzaDialog` for a slider that lets the user specify the pizza size.
+This should replace the existing `<form class="dialog-body"></form>` element.

 ```html
 <form class="dialog-body">